 “My first experience teaching swimming was at my local pool when they were looking for a volunteer to help with a children’s swimming lesson,” said Fiona.

 “At first, I was nervous as I’d never worked with children before.
 But seeing their confidence grow and how much they enjoyed swimming spurred me on to get my ASA Level 1 qualification.

 “Level 1 Swimming Assistant, I started getting paid and was funded to get my ASA Level 2 qualification.”

 Inspired by Fiona’s story and convinced that teaching swimming is an excellent way of earning some money on the side?

 There are two qualifications you will need to start your journey.

-- The ASA Level 1 Swimming Assistant course is the first step and allows you to support a fully qualified swimming teacher.
-You can either take a four day face to face course or a 2 day blended learning course which combines around 6 hrs of online material with 2 days of face to face workshops.
+The Swim England Level 1 Swimming Assistant course is the first step and allows you to support a fully qualified swimming teacher.
+You can either take a four-day face to face course or a 2 day blended learning course which combines around 6 hrs of online material with 2 days of face to face workshops.

-- Once you’ve completed this course its best to gain at least 3 months experience before moving on to the ASA Level 2 Swimming Teacher course.
+Once you’ve completed this course its best to gain at least 3 months experience before moving on to the Swim England Level 2 Teaching Swimming course.